How to survive Belgrade and Serbian culture?

 The most important center for health and dental tourism is Belgrade.
 It turns out that paying for dental services in Belgrade, for transportation, accommodation and food is cheaper than going to a dentist in highly-developed countries.

 To illustrate this, I will give you just one example.
 Setting up a single dental implant in Serbia costs around 400€, and in Western countries between 2000 and 6000€.
 And there is no reason to worry about the quality of service.
 The materials that dentists use are the same as in Western countries and the experts are top-notch.

-This Belgrade guide would not be complete without information about transportation.
+This Belgrade survival guide would not be complete without information about transport.

 If you want to get around Belgrade, you can take a bus, tram, trolley, electric bus, minibus and train.
 You can use any of the doors to enter a vehicle.
 Whichever vehicle you choose, you should obtain a BUS PLUS card.
 You can buy it at many kiosks around the city.
 Inside the vehicle hold your Bus Plus card against the electronic device until you get the verification.
 Ticket inspectors are often without a special uniform, so you may not notice them.
 Therefore, always carry your tickets with you to avoid paying a fine.

 Especially for tourists, we recommend Bus Plus cards that last 1, 3 or 5 days and are valid for an unlimited number of rides in all vehicle types, except for night lines (00-04).
 If you purchase these cards, you must put them against the electronic device each time you enter a new vehicle.
 The price of the card for 1 day is 290 DIN (about 2,35e), for 3 days is 740 DIN (about 6,35e) and for 5 days is 1040 DIN (about 8,85e).
 These cards are valid for zones 1 and 2 that cover the biggest part of the city.

 13. Beware of fake taxi drivers!